coq-community/coq-plugin-template/README.md

 $ dune build
 ```

-and the rest of regular Dune commands, to test
+and the rest of regular Dune commands, to test your library, you can use

 ```
 $ dune exec -- coqtop -R _build/default/theories MyPlugin